getsentry/sentry-react-native/docs/index.rst

 .. admonition:: Note

-   This is an early beta release with various different levels of support. iOS is best supported if you are also using the native extension and if not we fall back to raven-js' basic react-native support.
+   This is an early release with various different levels of support.  iOS is best supported if you are also using the native extension and if not we fall back to raven-js' basic react-native support.

+   We would love to get your feedback!

 Installation
 ------------